Architecture Camps at the Center for Architecture

 Check back in ealy 2014 for more information along with the links to register.
 We have moved to an online registration system and are no longer accepting paper registration forms.

 Your registration includes your acceptance of our Terms & Conditions.

 June 17 - 21

-DIGITAL DESIGN: INSPIRED BY NATURE: Grades 6 - 8 SOLD OUT
+DIGITAL DESIGN: INSPIRED BY NATURE: Grades 6 - 8

 How can a maple leaf or ripples on water relate to the built environment?
 The elements of design are found throughout the natural world and have inspired architects for generations.
 Students will explore these ideas, then design a nature-inspired shelter using the 3-D rendering program Sketch-Up.
 Drawing and model-making activities will help make connections between digital and physical designs.
 Class is limited to 10 students to allow for individualized instruction and pacing.
 SketchUp is a free, downloadable program that students can continue to use at home for school or personal projects.